 Seven Deadly Sins "Bless me Father, for I have sinned!"
 Do you have anything to confess?

 A young girl hiding in the confessional overhears her neighbours' confessions - lust, gluttony, greed, sloth, wrath, envy and pride - whispered revelations of sinning and secret desires.
-As she listens with growing unease, stories unfold that should never be told, until finally our heroine overheads one final devastating revelation, and the penny drops...
-Be prepared for thrills and spills as you try to guess where each story is finally heading.
+As she listens with growing unease, stories unfold that should never be told, until our heroine overhears one final devastating revelation, and the penny drops...
+Be prepared for thrills and spills as you try to guess where each story is heading.
 A rollicking ride through the Seven Deadly Sins!

 Bloeduewedd The Lady of the Flowers and other medieval tales.